 Furthermore, a patent monopoly, exploited to prevent competition from companies and local users alike, can antagonize people who otherwise might support a company’s efforts.
 Antagonized people can work to undermine a monopoly position–by developing a competing standard, by filing patents to block development of the monopoly invention, by refusing to collaborate or supply parts, by opposing the company’s political lobbying efforts, by hiring away talent.
 A monopoly isolates a company.
 It’s a lonely, expensive place to be.

-Let’s make it clearer: What is available to all to use is less attractive to be “exploited” as a commercial product.
+Let’s make the Commission’s assertion sharper: What is available to all to use is less attractive to some investors to be “exploited” as a commercial product.
 That much would appear to be true.
 But that is not the argument that is being asserted: the argument is that often in new fields inventions don’t get used because there’s no patent with a monopoly owner.
 But that argument does not appear to be true.
 It just sounds good, in a way, as an assertion, and there is this strange double sense in which it may well be true.
 If one has to compete with open use of an invention, then one had better build a much better version–better features, better quality, readily available, standardized.
 But even then, the argument isn’t that one has to have a patent monopoly to do it–it’s just that one has to be better than local practice.
 It’s another thing to say, there’s no motivation to be better than local practice unless one can prevent everyone else, including local practice, from improving.
 That’s a strange argument.
 But that appears to be what is being asserted.
 More:

 Accordingly, it seems evident that the Government has been handicapped in its effort to further the promotion and development of some of its inventions to the point where they are available to the public in the form of a commercial product.